kris-kuiper/Validator/README.md

-Once the rule has been defined, you may attach it to a validator by  passing the namespace of the rule object with your other validation rules:
+Once the rule has been defined, you may attach it to the validator by calling the `loadRule()` method, passing an instance of the rule object.
+Then you can call the `custom()` method which takes the name of the custom rule (which is defined in the `getName()` method of the custom rule object) as first parameter.
+An  optional second parameter is for all the parameters which you can use in your custom rule:

 ```php
 use KrisKuiper\Validator\Validator;